A Comprehensive Guide to Copywriting Courses

 5. “Creating Fat Content” by Dr. Andy Williams

-This copywriting book focuses on what’s essential to writing good content for the web.
-In Dr. Williams estimation that’s long content.
-He explores the art of writing 2,000 words or more that still hold the reader’s attention and persuades them to buy.
-Though this book was written in 2007, many of the tips here still apply today.
+This copywriting book focuses on what’s essential to writing good content for the web; it explores the art of writing 2,000 words or more that still hold the reader’s attention and persuades them to buy.
+In Dr. Williams’s estimation, that’s long content.
+Though this book was written in 2007, many tips still apply today.
 160 pages.

 Cost: $9.99 (paperback) or $3.79 (ebook) from Amazon.com.
 This ebook is offered free to Kindle Unlimited members.